-The explosion of new devices, applications and network traffic that we are starting to see will have significant implications to operators in terms of their network capacity, operational complexity, service level commitments, and business models.

-Most backhaul networks are not up to the task

-4G access technologies are viewed as the solution to the massive traffic increases that mobile network operators are seeing.
-Throughput rates of 100 Mbps or higher are regularly quoted, yet there is a larger challenge that is rarely given much thought; the real bottleneck for 4G networks is the current backhaul infrastructure.
+The explosion of new devices, applications and network traffic that we are starting to see will have significant implications for operators in terms of their network capacity, operational complexity, service level commitments, and business models.
+Most backhaul networks are not up to the task 4G access technologies are viewed as the solution to the massive traffic increases that mobile network operators are seeing.
+Throughput rates of 100 Mbps or higher are regularly quoted, yet there is a larger challenge that is rarely given much thought - the real bottleneck for 4G networks is the current backhaul infrastructure.
 Leased line and traditional microwave backhaul solutions have served operators well for 2G and some early 3G deployments.
-However, this infrastructure was put in place for a very different service mix - one that was dominated by TDM voice and where bandwidth requirements were measured in kbps.
-With networks shifting rapidly to a data and packet domain (as shown in figure 2), and demanding much higher levels of throughput to deal with unpredictable applications bandwidth consumption, the lack of scalability of existing systems will start to be a major impediment to the introduction of new services.
+However, this infrastructure was put in place for a markedly different service mix - one that was dominated by TDM voice and where bandwidth requirements were measured in kbps.
+With networks shifting rapidly to a data and packet domain (as shown in figure 2 below), and demanding much higher levels of throughput to deal with unpredictable applications bandwidth consumption, the lack of scalability of existing systems will start to be a major impediment to the introduction of new services.
 Voice vs. Packet Traffic Forecast

-Figure 2: Data is growing three times faster than voice, reaching 80% of total traffic by 2013^3 .

-While capacity and scalability are important, these are not the only areas where traditional backhaul networks will fail to measure up; legacy backhaul infrastructure also lacks the latency, availability, and advanced QoS performance demanded by emerging 4G applications.
-This rapid increase in subscriber is driving revenue per bit to much lower levels.
+Bandwidth per base station is projected to grow at a compounded annual rate of 85% between 2009 and 2013.
+Figure 2: Data is growing three times faster than voice, reaching 80% of total traffic by 20133.
+While capacity and scalability are important, these are not the only areas where traditional backhaul networks will fail to measure up - legacy backhaul infrastructure also lacks the latency, availability, and advanced QoS performance demanded by emerging 4G applications.